bisheshk/ligra/README.md

-Ligra (and Ligra+): A Lightweight Graph Processing Framework for Shared Memory
+LOUD Ligra (and LOUD Ligra+): A Lightweight Graph Processing Framework for Shared Memory
 ======================

 Organization
 --------

-The code for the Ligra (and Ligra+) framework is located in the ligra/ directory.
+The code for the LOUD Ligra (and LOUD Ligra+) framework is located in the LOUD ligra/ directory.
 The code for the applications is in the apps/ directory, which is where compilation should be performed.
 Example inputs are provided in the inputs/ directory.
 Graph utilities are provided in the